This article was first published on August 29, 2003.

 If you play the short-term swings in the market with these investments, you can get hit pretty hard from a tax standpoint.
 Short-term gains generated by investing in stocks (including ETFs) are taxed at ordinary rates -- as high as 35%.
 Of course, if you're into ETFs for the long term (more than one year), any gains will be taxed at favorable long-term capital gains rates, i.e., no higher than 15%.

 If your ETF investments are generating a lot of short-term gains, consider investing in broad-based equity index options.
 Why?
 Because these investment vehicles are tax-favored.

 Broad-based equity index options are considered IRC Section 1256 contracts.
-As such, any gain on the sale of these options are automatically treated as 60% long-term capital gain income and 40% short-term capital gain income.
+As such, any gain on the sale of these options is automatically treated as 60% long-term capital gain income and 40% short-term capital gain income.
 This is true regardless of how long you hold the index option.
-And it's also true regardless if you are "long" or "short" these index options.
+And it's also true regardless of whether you are "long" or "short" these index options.

 "Big deal," you mutter.
 Well, it can be a big deal.
 Investing in 1256 contracts allows for a "blended" maximum tax rate on gains of only 23%.
 That's because 60% of the gain is taxed at a preferred capital-gain rate of 15%.

 Consider the taxpayer in the 35% bracket.
 If this taxpayer has a net short-term gain from an ETF in the amount of $3,000, the tax on this gain will amount to $1,050.
 But if that same taxpayer generated a gain from a broad-based equity index option, that same $3,000 gain will be taxed at only $690 -- a tax savings of $360.